Caring for Your Heart if You Have HIV/AIDS

 Table of Contents

-Many people think of heart disease as a problem for men, yet heart disease is the leading cause of death for women in the US.
-In fact, five times as many American women die from heart attacks each year as die from breast cancer.
+Many people think of heart disease as a problem for men, yet heart disease is a leading cause of death for women worldwide.
+According the World Health Organization (WHO), heart disease and stroke were the top two causes of death among women overall in 2011, though the leading cause of death in females ages 15-44 years was HIV/AIDS.
+In the US, five times as many women die from heart attacks each year as die from breast cancer.

-CAD occurs when hard patches, or plaque builds up in the vessels that supply blood to the heart.
+CAD occurs when hard patches, or plaques, build up in the vessels that supply blood to the heart.
 Plaque is made up of cholesterol, a fat-like substance found in the blood.
 Plaque buildup causes the arteries (blood vessels leading to the heart) to get narrower and become less flexible.
 This process is called atherosclerosis.

 For some people, the first sign of heart disease is a heart attack.
 Symptoms of a heart attack include: